Sunday, May 18, 2014

 I soon figured out I could turn off the studio lights to see the quilt relief lines better, rather that looking for thread color.

-I repeated the above photo from the Dusting Tour so I can point out the matching Goodwill wall lamps purchased for $2.99 each.
+I repeated the above photo from the Dusting Tour so I can point out the matching wall lamps purchased for a song.